kiriappeee/toggl-pomodoro/README.md

-# toggl-pomodoro
+# Pomodoro For Toggl

-Pomodoro timer to work with toggl
+An integration with toggl that allows the user to work using the Pomodoro Technique